Bulli Creek, Queensland: Geography

 The watercourse Bulli Creek, as which the locality is presumably named, rises in the north of the locality and flows north where it becomes a tributary of Western Creek, then Weir River within the Murray-Darling basin.

 The Gore Highway passes through the locality from east (Wattle Ridge) to west (Kindon).

-Much of the north of the locality is within the Western Creek State Forest while much of the south of the locality is within the Bulli State Forest.
-The remaining land is used for farming.
+A large part of the north of the locality is within the Western Creek State Forest while a large part of the south of the locality is within the Bulli State Forest.
+Apart from these protected areas, the land use is a mixture of crop growing and grazing on native vegetation.